kowalcj0/gee/README.md

 Gee is a project based on the Oliver Lloyd's [jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) script.
 I've added few extensions and modifitcations, like:
-* custom config files that are not commited to the repo
 * generate reports automatically using [JMeterPluginsCMD](http://jmeter-plugins.org/wiki/JMeterPluginsCMD/)
 * generate reports manually from zipped result files using JMeterPluginsCMD
-* start PerfMon server agent on load generatign nodes
+* starting PerfMon server agent on load generatign nodes
-* download and install jmeter-plugins automatically
 * simple integration with [Jenkins CI](http://jenkins-ci.org/)
-* a script that can verify results an mark Jenkins build as failed or unstable
+* threshold check script that can verify test run results and mark Jenkins build as failed or unstable
+* exctracting faulty URLs from JMeter CSV result files
+* custom config files that are not commited to the repo

 If all pre-requisits are met, script will automatically download all required tools and plugins.

 ## Prerequisites
-1. java 6+ with JAVA\_HOME sys variable set `required to locally generate graphs`
+1. java 6+ with `JAVA\_HOME` sys variable set required to locally generate graphs
 2. CLI tools: scp, wget, zip/bzip2, unzip, grep, awk
 3. an EC2 account, a key pair pem file and AWS Access Key ID & Secret Access Key
-4. Python 2.6+ to run genAggregateRepsTimesPercentilesReports.py
+4. Python 2.6+ to run two scripts: genAggregateRepsTimesPercentilesReports.py & extractFaultyUrls.py

 ## Obtaining AWS Access Key ID & Secret Access Key